Juliette Gordon Low: Legacy

-In 1979, she was inducted into the National Women's Hall of Fame.
+In 1979, Low was inducted into the National Women's Hall of Fame.

-On May 29, 2012, the Girl Scouts' centennial anniversary was commemorated, with Gordon Low receiving the Presidential Medal of Freedom.
+On May 29, 2012, the Girl Scouts' centennial anniversary was commemorated, with Low receiving the Presidential Medal of Freedom.

 She was inducted into the Savannah Women of Vision investiture in 2016.

 Camp Juliette Low in Cloudland, Georgia, bears the name of its founder.

-Her birthday, October 31, is commemorated by the Girl Scouts each year as "Founder's Day".
+Her birthday, October 31, is commemorated by the Girl Scouts each year as Founder's Day.

 She was also awarded two patents, a utility patent for a "Liquid Container for Use with Garbage Cans or the Like", Patent 1,124,925, and a design patent, D45234, for the trefoil Girl Scout Badge.

-In 1999, the city of Savannah named its ferry service the Savannah Belles Ferry after five of Savannah's notable women, including Juliette Gordon Low.
+In 1999, the City of Savannah named its ferry service the Savannah Belles Ferry after four of Savannah's notable women, including Low.

-In 2016, the first official Girl Scout trail honoring Juliette Gordon Low was created by a Girl Scout for her Gold Award project.
+In 2016, the first official Girl Scout trail honoring Low was created by a Girl Scout for her Gold Award project.
 The trail is located in Westwinds Metropark in Holland, Ohio.

+Low will be honored on a U.S. quarter in 2025 as part of the final year of the American Women quarters program.